ibexa/documentation-user/docs/site_organization/working_with_page.md

 Settings available for blocks are divided into three tabs — **Basic**, **Design**, and **Scheduler**.
 The settings available on the **Basic** tab are tailored to the block's content.

-The remaining tabs contain parameters common to all blocks provided with [[= product_name_ee =]].
+The remaining tabs contain parameters common to all blocks provided with [[= product_name =]].
 Use them to modify the layout and visibility of a block.
-For details, see [Advanced publishing options](../publishing/advanced_publishing_options.md).
+For details, see [Scheduling publication](../publishing/advanced_publishing_options.md).

 You cannot publish a Page if you have not set all the required settings of all blocks.